 Sleep On It

-It’s common advice, but it’s still good advice.
-Our #yearofno has meant sleeping on a lot of purchases.
+Our #yearofno meant sleeping on a lot of purchases.
 We’ve practiced not buying for a long time now, and it’s something we’re getting better at all the time.

 I won’t tell you that I don’t have a list of things I’m ready to buy once we make the last debt payment.

-Then I have to chuckle at the thought that I wanted something so badly…yet managed to forget all about it when I didn’t buy it.
+Then I have to chuckle at the thought that I wanted something so badly…yet managed to forget all about.

 Let’s be honest, here.
 Most of us already have far too much.
 Why do you want to buy more?

 But after a while, I realized that most of the things I wanted to put into a drawer or on a shelf were actually just clutter.
 I didn’t use them often, if at all.

 Why does a family need an entire binder system to keep it together?
 You can probably store most of that in one binder…or even keep digital copies with a back up in the cloud.

 I’ve decluttered at least half of my kitchen items over the past 3 years.
-Even with feeding a family of 7, I don’t miss any of it.
+Even while feeding a family of 7, I don’t miss any of it.
 In fact, I love spending time in the kitchen now more than ever!
 It’s less stressful without extra things you don’t need.

 I didn’t own a smartphone until about a year ago when I decided it would help me as a blogger to own one.
-I didn’t get a top of the line phone, but it does give me access to apps.
+Even then, I didn’t see any reason to invest in a top of the line model (that will be outdated in a few months anyway).

-The TruthMostly, we overestimate the joy you'll get out of buying things you don't need.
-Click To Tweet
+Mostly, we overestimate the joy we’ll get out of buying things.

 If you routinely buy things you don’t really need, the thrill will fade and you’ll have to buy more and more to get the same excitement.

 Besides, how much time do you want to spend cleaning and organizing?